Chaitanya00009/Issue-Tracker/README.md

 ## API Endpoints

 GET /issues
-Returns all issues
+Returns all issues with support for search and pagination.

+Example:
+GET /issues?search=login&page=1&limit=5

 POST /issues
-Creates a new issue
+Creates a new issue.

 DELETE /issues/:id
-Deletes an issue by ID
+Deletes an issue by ID.

 ---